MCP server

 supplyChainDescriptionHuman-readable description of the supply-chain event when present.

-errorPresent when the tool returns isError: true — bad key, rate limit, missing arguments.
+errorPresent when the tool returns isError: true, for example a bad key, rate limit, or missing arguments.

 system prompt